Deferred vs Suspended Sentence: What are the Differences?

 If a person violates probation, then the prosecution will likely file a Motion to Revoke the suspended sentence.
 If a judge revokes the suspension, then the convicted person will spend the remainder of his or her sentence in jail or prison.
 Unlike in a deferred sentence, the person does get "credit" for time already spent in probation.

-The key difference, however, is that a deferred sentence gives a person a chance to avoid conviction, whereas a suspended sentence follows criminal conviction.
+The difference between a deferred sentence and a suspended sentence is the timing and impact on the offender's criminal record.
+A deferred sentence gives a person a chance to avoid conviction, whereas a suspended sentence follows criminal conviction.

 To learn more about deferred judgement or suspended sentencing, talk to your lawyer or call attorney Adam Banner at (405) 778-4800.